netzgut/integral-resteasy/README.md

 | AUTOSCAN              | integral.resteasy.autoscan              | true    | Scan "InternalConstants.TAPESTRY_APP_PACKAGE_PARAM + ResteasySymbols.AUTOSCAN_PACKAGE_NAME" for REST resources. |
 | AUTOSCAN_PACKAGE_NAME | integral.resteasy.autoscan-package-name | rest    | Package name for AUTOSCAN.
 Omit a dot-prefix.                                                                   |
 | CORS_ENABLED          | integral.resteasy.cors-enabled          | false   | Add CORS-header to responses if Origin is available in request                                                  |

+## Gradle task uploadArchives

+To upload the archives you need to set some project properties:

+- snapshot_repository
+- snapshot_repository_username
+- snapshot_repository_password

+The fallbacks are empty strings, so you can build etc. without gradle failing instantly.

 ## Changes from tapestry-resteasy